-Students must take state exams in reading and writing and one science end-of-course exam, state-approved alternatives, or assessments for students in special education.
-Passing the state exams is one option for meeting a graduation pathway (detailed further under Graduation Requirements).
+Students must take state exams in reading and writing (ELA), in math, and in science or approved alternate assessments for certain students in special education.
+Passing the state exams in ELA and math is one option for meeting a graduation pathway (detailed further under Graduation Requirements).